Vontei/notes/week06/06_lectures/js-ajax-apis/README.md

 ## Introduction to AJAX and APIs

+### AJAX

 Start by watching this, [What is AJAX?](https://www.youtube.com/watch?v=RDo3hBL1rfA), basic overview of AJAX.
 So, AJAX (also called XMLHTTPRequest) is used for exchanging data with an API and updating portions of a web page asynchronously, in order to avoid a page refresh.

+### API

 An [API](https://en.wikipedia.org/wiki/Application_programming_interface) is an Application Programming Interface.
 It provides a means for external, third parties to write code that interacts with the API provider.
 A [web service](https://en.wikipedia.org/wiki/Web_API) (or web API) is a type of API that generally operates over HTTP, allowing web developers to access third party data for use on their own websites.
-For example, you could utilize real estate data from the API provided by the New York Tomes to generate charts and graphs for your local real estate market.
+For example, you could utilize real estate data from the API provided by the New York Times to generate charts and graphs for your local real estate market.

+It's important to note that APIs provide access (reading and writing) to data from a site's database, but prevent the user making the request from getting anywhere close to the database.

 Let's look at a quick example...